lightrush/framework-laptop-formula/README.md

 ### `hibernate`

 The `hibernate` state would setup `/swapfile` with size as much as your RAM + 1GB.
 It would then add it to GRUB and update the GRUB config.
 Finaly, the state would configure systemd to do suspend-then-hibernate with 2 hours delay.
 This is a decent decent default and simmilar to the behaviour under Windows.
 Since the suspend period is limited to 2 hours, the officially supported suspend method - `s2idle` - can be used which suspends and resumes instantly but consumes ~3%/hr.
 If you wish to use hibernate, [apply it individually.](#apply-an-individual-state) Note that the `hibernate` state **has to be applied twice** if the `/swapfile` wasn't setup or it was too small and was recreated.
 The first application sets up `/swapfile`.
 The second adds the relevant kernel resume arguments.
 Applying it more than twice has no further effect past the first two applications.

+NB: You may need to disable Secure Boot for hibernate to function.

 ### `intel-audio-workaround`